 In Vastu Shastra, the door and window positions are important because they not only let in the air, light and energy into the rooms of the house, but also provide protection against negative energies around.
 If they are in the right positions, then there is a positive flow of air, light and energy from the outside to the inside and from room to room, thus enhancing the health and the lives of the inmates and creating a feeling of contentment and happiness.

 Before designing and constructing doors and windows for your next house, take into consideration the points listed here as they play a crucial role in determining the flow of Vastu energy in your house.
 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:
+As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings.
+This way, you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:

 How many doors and windows should there be in a house?